AMartins87/genius-trivia-quiz/README.md

 ## **BUGS**
 -   Function hideRules() in script.js, line 23 is marked as unused variable in jshint report, however this function is called in index.html.
+-   Jshint warning: Expected an assignment or function call and instead saw an expression >> it applies to nextQuestion() where I am calling for a new question.

 ## **UNFIXED BUGS**
 -

 ## **DEPLOYMENT**